tusharts/SwipeBot/README.md

 - **Compatible with ADB**: Utilizes the Android Debug Bridge (ADB) to simulate touchscreen swipes on Android devices.
 - **Efficient Matchmaking**: Enhance your efficiency in navigating through potential matches on dating apps.

+## SwipeBot Strategy

+The logic behind SwipeBot's swiping strategy is to maintain a balanced approach on dating apps.
+Research suggests that excessive right swipes may lower your profile's rating, while too many left swipes can decrease your chances of matching with potential partners.
+To address this, SwipeBot implements a strategy of two right swipes followed by one left swipe.
+This approach aims to maximize the likelihood of meaningful matches while mitigating the risk of negative consequences.
+Users can customize this strategy according to their preferences and experiences.

 ## Usage

 1. Ensure that you have ADB installed on your computer and USB debugging enabled on your Android device.